EMEZYK/Project3.Node.PlantLovers/README.md

 ### **/users/:id**
 <br>

 Delete user.
-Example body in that request:
+Only a user with admin permissions can delete a user.